giellatekno/old_gt_scripts/00_README.txt

    text_cat README --- used in: just a text file!!!

-   upper.regex --- used in: NULL
+   upper.regex --- used in: NULL => deleted